-Melanie Odey (Vice Chairperson)
+Melanie Odey (Chairperson)

 Melanie joined the Board of Trustees for Arts for Health in August 2008.
 She has a depth of work experience in the disability sector supporting people in both residential and vocational settings.
-She has also spent ten years developing educational programmes for human and social services at Wintec.
+She has also spent many years developing educational programmes for human and social services at Wintec.
 Melanie has a Masters in Social Sciences majoring in Psychology, an MBA and a Certificate in Tertiary Teaching.
 Melanie enjoys recreational art and writing for enjoyment.

 Glenys has worked in her own employment law practice, About Best Practice, for the past ten years, dispensing employment law advice to employers and employees alike, inspiring confidence in them to deal with the everyday issues of employment.
 She also coaches and judges at the University of Waikato Law School, encouraging students to be the best they can be.
 When she is not working, you might find her surf kayaking or launching into a new painting, currently acrylic on canvas.
 Glenys has been involved on the Board of Trustees of Arts for Health for over 10 years now, calling it Hamilton's best kept secret!

 Arnold is a Duty Manager at Hamilton City Council and specialises in Events.
 His work bases him at Hamilton's most prominent venues like the Claudelands Events Centre, FMG Stadium and Seddon Park.
 Arnold completed his Masters in Business Management from the University of Waikato and has involved himself with various projects ranging from mental health to rights of young workers.
 Being a fitness enthusiast, he likes to spend his leisure days participating in obstacle course races and running half marathons.